13. Autofocus Performance

-Although the Nikon Z6 sports a completely new 273-point autofocus system, it shares a lot of focusing DNA with Nikon’s DSLRs when used in live view.
-That is not necessarily a good thing.
-Nikon DSLRs, especially the newest models, are known for their high-quality phase detect autofocus systems when shooting via the viewfinder.
-But Nikon’s live view autofocus performance, even on the company’s best DSLRs, is really just so-so.
+Even though the Nikon Z6 has a new 273-point autofocus system, it still shares a lot of focusing DNA with Nikon’s DSLR lineup.
+Nikon DSLRs, especially the newest models, are known for their high-quality phase-detect autofocus systems when shooting via the viewfinder.
+But that reputation doesn’t carry over to live view autofocus performance, which, even on Nikon’s best DSLRs is quite slow.

 ---|---|---|